 Now he has an ancient Jurgen camper VW kombi with the tortoise-on-the-back look.
 And tortoise-on-the-back speed.

 When he was about eighty he took the ole lady off to Oranjemund on the Atlantic Ocean on the border with Namibia; then followed the coast southwards down to Cape Town; up the Garden route, into the old Transkei, into Natal up to Kosi Bay on the Indian Ocean on the border of Mocambique = the whole blerrie South African coastline.
 Mom found out on the way that that had been his goal all along!

 They broke down at night in the Transkei between the coast and Umtata.
-Luckily Sheila had a friend in Umtata and luckily he roared off in the night to tow them in to his home.
+Luckily Sheila had a friend in Umtata, and luckily he is a real mensch, and luckily he roared off in the night to tow them in to his home.
+Pete Rowan.

 If only he was reasonable, like his son.
 Aitch and I hired a later-model Ford Econoline camper in San Francisco, California on honeymoon in 1988.
 We went to Yosemite, Big Sur, Golden Gate bridge and a bit north of that to some redwood trees.
 Fun way to go.
 Ideal for Oz, I’d think